 The drilling will also be testing several induced polarisation (IP) anomalies identified beneath this extensive bedrock anomaly to evaluate the potential for underlying porphyry copper-gold mineralisation.

 Diamond drilling commenced to target the Nangus Road copper-gold prospect, with the first diamond hole intersecting several broad zones of intense hydrothermal alteration with associated pyrite mineralisation and quartz veins between 153m to the bottom of hole at 453m (Figure 3).
 Assays are pending.

 The second diamond hole (Hole 2) has commenced and will test the same IP chargeability anomaly and overlying Au-Cu mineralisation 400m further to the north (Figure 4).

 Figure 3: Cross section, including modelled 3D IP chargeability anomaly, showing recently completed diamond hole 21JNDD001.

 Figure 4: Nangus Road Prospect showing location of current diamond drilling 21JNDD001 and 22JNDD002 (Hole 2 - in progress) testing the 2km long bedrock Au-Cu anomaly on 400mN spacing.
 RC and AC drilling has also commenced and will infill the previous AC intercepts.

-The Junee Project area covers a sequence of Ordovician and Silurian volcanics, the Junawarra Volcanics, adjacent to a major crustal structure, the Gilmore Suture Zone, within a province with a high copper-gold endowment, the Macquarie Arc.
-The rocks of the Macquarie Arc host many large porphyry copper-gold deposits, including the world class Cadia-Ridgeway and Northparkes deposits This is the style of mineralisation targeted on the Company’s tenure.
+The Junee Project area covers a sequence of Ordovician and Silurian volcanics adjacent to a major crustal structure, the Gilmore Suture Zone.
+The package sits within the Macquarie Arc, a province highly endowed with copper-gold.
+The rocks of the Macquarie Arc host many large porphyry copper-gold deposits.
+This is the style of mineralisation targeted on the Company’s tenure.